+Since that time, there have been ongoing public discussion both locally and globally, affecting our LGBTIQ+ communities, in particular trans and gender diverse people.
 Our Psychologists are here to help people talk through some of these issues and concerns.
-Our practice fully supports the LGBTIQ community.
+Our practice fully supports the LGBTIQ+ community and are proud to have been offering services and support for over 20 years in the West and beyond.
 We provide a safe place for all people.

-The current way of thinking about sexuality is to see sexual orientation as existing along a continuum that ranges from exclusive heterosexuality to exclusive homosexuality and includes various forms of bisexuality (American Psychological Society).
-It is helpful when accessing psychological support to consult with professionals who have had an understanding and experience working within the LGBTIQ community.
+The current way of thinking about sexuality is to see sexual orientation as existing along a continuum that ranges from exclusive heterosexuality to exclusive homosexuality and includes various forms of sexuality in between these two points (American Psychological Society).
+It is helpful when accessing psychological support to consult with professionals who have had an understanding and experience working within the LGBTIQ+ community.

 Being in a relationship can be difficult at times.
 As issues arise, some are more easily navigated then others and may lead to you accessing support through counselling.
 It helps to address relationship issues early, rather than letting them go on unattended for years.